codecrafters-io/build-your-own-redis/stage_descriptions/auth-08-ws7.md

 ### Notes

-- The tester will be lenient in checking error messages: any AUTH failure starting with `WRONGPASS` (e.g., `WRONGPASS wrong password`, `WRONGPASS invalid authentication`) and any permission error starting with `NOPERM` (e.g., `NOPERM insufficient permission`, `NOPERM user does not have permission to run this command`) will be valid.
+- The tester will be lenient in checking error messages: any authentication failure starting with `WRONGPASS` (e.g., `WRONGPASS wrong password`, `WRONGPASS invalid authentication`) and any permission error starting with `NOPERM` (e.g., `NOPERM insufficient permission`, `NOPERM user does not have permission to run this command`) will be valid.

 - After authentication, when the client tries to execute `ACL WHOAMI`, it receives a permission error (starts with `NOPERM`).
 This is because we haven't granted the user permission to run any commands.